TheRandMan/VoodooPS2/README.md

 Keyboard backlight brightness control is controlled with left ctrl + left alt + "comma" and "period" keys.

-SSDT-KBBL.ssdt is required for keyboard backlight brightness control.
+SSDT-KBBL.aml is required for keyboard backlight brightness control.

 #